BreninSul/okhttp-logging-starter/README.md

 | `okhttp.logging-interceptor.response.headers-included`   | Boolean          | Is headers included to log message (response)    |
 | `okhttp.logging-interceptor.response.body-included`      | Boolean          | Is body included to log message (response)       |

+You can additionally configure logging for each request by passing headers from `io.github.breninsul.okhttp.logging.OkHttpConfigHeaders` to request

 add the following dependency: